nitin42/redocx/README.md

 * After configuring babel and assuming you've already created a file `example.js` with [this](#example) example, run `babel-node example.js`.
 This will render your React component to word document.

-> `redocx` will soon have a new cli to automate this process making it easy to generate word documents with React!

 ## Demo